 - Keep increment (optional) to get the incrementation in your spreadsheet

 - Keep PDF copy in Drive.
-This is mandatory if you want YAMM to be able to retrieve the file created by Form Publisher.
+That is mandatory if you want YAMM to be able to retrieve the file created by Form Publisher.

-On the Sharing options and notifications sidebar, in the sharing list, do not select Send PDF, instead you can select Remove as you can find the PDF in the drive or in the response spreadsheet.
+On the Sharing options and notifications sidebar, in the sharing list, do not select Send PDF.
+Instead, you can select Remove as you can find the PDF in the drive or the response spreadsheet.